 - Handouts about Preparing Your Poster (PDF) and Preparing Yourself for a Poster Presentation (PDF)

 - All presentations will be set up poster-style in the Wilbur Cross Building’s North and South Reading Rooms.
 Poster space is a 46 in. (vertical) by 70 in. (horizontal) display.
 There is also approximately 24 in. of space below the poster stand if extra space is needed.
 The poster boards will be covered with navy blue paper as a background for your display.
 We will provide pins and staplers for you to mount your posters.

 - As a Frontiers participant you will be representing the University of Connecticut at one of the largest showcase events on campus.
 It is expected that you respect that privilege and dress in professional attire for your presentation.

-- Templates are available from UConn Brand Standards (scroll all the way down the page); Biology Central Services as well as from the College of Agriculture and Natural Resources Office of Communications, and the School of Nursing (under the Research tab).
+- Templates are available from UConn Brand Standards (scroll all the way down the page); Biology Central Services; the College of Agriculture, Health, and Natural Resources Office of Communications; and the School of Nursing (under the Research tab).
 You can download official UConn logos here.

 - The Office of Undergraduate Research is not able to fund the cost of poster printing for student presenters.

 - You can get your posted printed at the UConn Design and Document Production Center, located near parking services.
 You should plan to speak with them early about poster size and paper options, finishings, and accepted file types.